Dustin Lance Black

 Dustin Lance Black (born June 10, 1974) is an American screenwriter, director, producer, and LGBTQ rights activist.
-He is known for writing the film Milk, for which he won the Oscar for best original screenplay in 2009.
-He also wrote the screenplay for the film J. Edgar and the 2022 crime miniseries Under the Banner of Heaven.
+He is known for writing and producing the film Milk, for which he won the Academy Award for Best Original Screenplay in 2009.
+He also wrote the screenplay for the films J. Edgar, Rustin, and created the 2022 true crime limited series Under the Banner of Heaven.

-Black is a founding board member of the American Foundation for Equal Rights and writer of 8, a staged re-enactment of the federal trial that led to a federal court's overturn of California's Proposition 8.
+Black is a founding board member of the American Foundation for Equal Rights, which brought the first Marriage Equality case to the U.S. Supreme court, and successfully overturned California's Proposition 8, bringing Marriage Equality back to California.
+Black was the playwright of 8, a staged re-enactment of the federal trial.

 Early life

 Black's father walked out on his mother, who had polio, Roseanna, and his two brothers, Marcus Raul and Todd Bryant, when he was young.
 They grew up in a Mormon household, first in San Antonio, Texas, before moving to Salinas, California.

 Growing up in his family's Mormon culture and living on military bases, Black worried about his sexuality.
 When he found himself attracted to a boy in his neighborhood at the age of six or seven, he told himself "I'm going to hell.
 And if I ever admit it, I'll be hurt, and I'll be brought down".
 He says that his "acute awareness" of his sexuality made him shy and at times suicidal.
 He came out in his senior year of college.

 While attending North Salinas High School, Black began to work in theater at The Western Stage in Salinas and later worked on productions including Bare at Hollywood's Hudson Main Stage Theater.
-Black attended the University of California, Los Angeles, School of Theater, Film, and Television (UCLA) while apprenticing with stage directors, taking acting jobs, and working on theater lighting crews.
+Black graduated from Pasadena City College in 1994 before transferring to University of California, Los Angeles, School of Theater, Film, and Television (UCLA) while apprenticing with stage directors, taking acting jobs, and working on theater lighting crews.
 He graduated with honors in 1996.